APPLICATIONS FOR EMYA 2022 NOW OPEN!

 All European museums which are not for profit and have opened or been substantially renewed since January 2017 are eligible to apply.
 The EMYA Jury is looking for innovations in public quality that are likely to have a significant influence in the national and international museum field.

-To apply please check EMYA2022 section of our website.
+To apply please check HOW TO APPLY section of our website.

 Award Ceremony in Sarajevo, 2019 © War Childhood Museum